-Click on the links below to see our year by year expectations for reading and writing from September 2014.
+Click on the links below to see our year by year expectations for reading and writing.

 Bowerhill School uses Abacus Maths as its core scheme.
 Please click on the links to our Calculation Policy below to see the year by year expectations for maths.
 Choose either Key Stage 1 (KS1) or Key Stage 2 (KS2)

 Bowerhill School uses the 'Science Bug' Scheme of Work for teaching science.
 This provides coverage of the National Curriculum for Science, with a wealth of resources and ideas to make our science teaching exciting.

 Click on the link below to see an overview of the year by year science topics using the Science Bug Scheme.

 The link below shows our year by year expectations in the other subjects of the National Curriculum from September 2014.